Elizabeth Fry Society

 Opportunity

-The Elizabeth Fry Society of Toronto, in partnership with the City of Toronto, is addressing a critical housing gap for women, non-binary people, and Indigenous women who have experienced conflict with the law, incarceration, and the ongoing challenges of poverty.
-Their goal is to provide 48 units of supportive, transitional housing at 215 Wellesley Street East in downtown Toronto—on an incredibly tight infill site in the Cabbagetown neighbourhood.
-The design needed to be responsive not only to the site constraints, but to the urgent need for safe, dignified, and inclusive housing within the city’s urban core.
+The Elizabeth Fry Society of Toronto is addressing a critical housing gap for women, particularly those who have experienced conflict with the law, incarceration, and ongoing challenges related to poverty, through the development of supportive housing at 215 Wellesley Street East in downtown Toronto.
+Located on an exceptionally tight infill site in the Cabbagetown neighbourhood, the project delivers 48 units of dignified, supportive housing designed to foster stability, rehabilitation, and reintegration within the urban core.

 Response